It's about as long as a Cell's Nucleus

 A mitochondrion measures between 0.75 and 3 micrometers (Âµm).
 The mitochondrion is commonly referred to as the powerhouse of the cell, responsible for the generation of ATP.
 The size, shape, and distribution of mitochondria varies widely, with human liver cells each having 1,000 to 2,000 mitochondria.

-It's about one-fifteenth as long as a Strand of Hair.
+It's about one-fifteenth as wide as a Strand of Hair

-It's about one-fifteenth as tall as a Human hair, Strand of.
+It's about one-fifteenth as tall as a sheet of Paper

-It's about one-fifteenth as tall as a sheet of Paper.
+It's about one-two-hundredth as long as a Grain of Sand